Prenatal Genetic Screening Tests

 Spinal muscular atrophy or SMA is the most common inherited cause of infant death.
 It affects a child’s ability to control their muscles, including those involved in breathing, eating, crawling and walking.
 One in every 6,000 to 10,000 babies born in the U.S. has SMA.
 Spinal muscular atrophy is an autosomal recessive disorder, meaning that both parents must be carriers for a child to be at risk.
 If you are found to be a carrier, then your partner will also be offered carrier testing.

 About 1 in 8,000 babies in the U.S. is born with Trisomy 13, which is caused by an extra copy of chromosome 13.
-Affected babies have severe mental retardation, heart development delays and other birth defects.
+Affected babies have severe mental intellectual disabilities, heart development delays and other birth defects.
 Most babies with Trisomy 13 will die within the first year of life, if not before delivery.

 About 1 in 6,000 babies in the U.S. is born with Trisomy 18, which is caused by an extra copy of chromosome 18.
-Affected babies have severe mental retardation, heart defects and other birth defects.
+Affected babies have severe mental intellectual disabilities, heart defects and other birth defects.
 Most babies with Trisomy 18 will die within the first year of life, if not before delivery.